magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 ## Leaders and Followers

-Each side of a Wormhole has a randomly-generated dilation `side` string (this is included in the `please-dilate` message, and is independent of the Wormhole's mailbox "side").
+Each side of a Wormhole has a randomly-generated dilation `side` string (this is included in the `please` message, and is independent of the Wormhole's mailbox "side").
 When the wormhole is dilated, the side with the lexicographically-higher "side" value is named the "Leader", and the other side is named the "Follower".
 The general wormhole protocol treats both sides identically, but the distinction matters for the dilation protocol.

-Both sides send a `please-dilate` as soon as dilation is triggered.
-Each side discovers whether it is the Leader or the Follower when the peer's "please-dilate" arrives.
+Both sides send a `please` as soon as dilation is triggered.
+Each side discovers whether it is the Leader or the Follower when the peer's "please" message arrives.
 The Leader has exclusive control over whether a given connection is considered established or not: if there are multiple potential connections to use, the Leader decides which one to use, and the Leader gets to decide when the connection is no longer viable (and triggers the establishment of a new one).

-The `please-dilate` includes a `use-version` key, computed as the "best" version of the intersection of the two sides' abilities as reported in the `versions` message.
+The `please` includes a `use-version` key, computed as the "best" version of the intersection of the two sides' abilities as reported in the `versions` message.
 Both sides will use whichever `use-version` was specified by the Leader (they learn which side is the Leader at the same moment they